What is Whistleblowing?

 Can I Report Violations Anonymously?

 Yes.
-Most whistleblowers can report anonymously and their names will not be revealed even when they are paid their award.
+Most whistleblowers can report anonymously, and their names will not be revealed even when they are paid their award.

 Why Should I Report or Become A Whistleblower?

-We recommend that anyone who believes in corporate accountability, fighting corruption or preventing fraud should report violations they have witnessed.
-We believe that awards should be viewed as a secondary benefit of the whistleblower programs, with the primary benefit being that the conduct you report will hopefully be investigated and prosecuted to the full extent of the law.
-If you are solely motivated to become a whistleblower by the prospect of receiving an award, our firm may not be a good fit for you.
-We endeavor to obtain the maximum award possible for all of our clients, but prefer to partner with clients who have a passion for justice and, like us, view the prospect of an award as a secondary benefit to helping in the fight against corruption, fraud and injustice.
+Rewards for reporting are a great incentive but should be viewed as a secondary benefit of the whistleblower programs, with the primary benefit being that the conduct you report will hopefully be investigated and prosecuted.
+If you are solely motivated to become an FCPA whistleblower by the prospect of receiving a reward, our firm may not be a good fit for you.
+We endeavor to obtain the maximum award possible for all of our clients but prefer to partner with those who have a passion for justice, those who want to help in the fight against corruption, fraud, and injustice, and those whose primary goal is to do the right thing.

 Can I Report As Part of A Group?